stagerightlabs/daily-kaizen/entries/2020/may/2020_05_26_javascript_array_findindex.md

 // -1
 ```

-I tend to use this quite often when I need to manipulate the contents of an array.
-Use `findIndex` to determine where a value is in the array and then use `slice` to remove it or insert addtional values at that location - it can be quite helpful.

-The callback will be provided three values, if you need them:
+The callback will be provided three values, if you need them.
+This is helpful if you need more sophisticated logic in your lookup function:

 ```
 let index = arr.findIndex((element, index, array) => {
     // do something
 })
 ```

-This is helpful if you need more sophisticated logic in your lookup function.

 More here:
 https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex